(Listed in no order other than the order they were thought of.)

 Kyle Singler – As a four year white guy from Duke, it has proven to be inevitable that Singler has been compared to every good white shooting forward ever, from Danny Ferry to Mike Miller.
 Deadspin has compiled a rather amusing list of such comparisons from various places around the world.
 Most of them are attempts to be either very favourable, or very harsh, depending on perspective.
 But nowhere in that list did the name appear which, if we’re honest, may be the most apt of all.

-Rashad Bishop - In spite of losing leading scorer Deonta Vaughn, Cincinnati were a much improved club.
-And they did it with defense.
-The aforementioned Ibrahima Thomas was a part of that, yet the lynchpin of that defense is senior wing man, Rashad Bishop, who drew the toughest assignments in the toughest conference, and dealt with them all admirably.
+Rashad Bishop – In spite of losing leading scorer Deonta Vaughn, Cincinnati were a much improved club.
+And they did it with defence.
+The aforementioned Ibrahima Thomas was a part of that, yet the lynchpin of that defence is senior wing man, Rashad Bishop, who drew the toughest assignments in the toughest conference, and dealt with them all admirably.
 He is strong, athletic, long and tenacious, can guard the positions 1 through 4, chips in with the defensive rebounding, and does it all without fouling.
-He's even improved his three point jumpshot over the years, although any offense is a bonus.
+He’s even improved his three point jump shot over the years, although any offence is a bonus.

 Bojan Bogdanovic – As has been the case with Vesely, Bogdanovic has been touted as a shooter when he really isn’t one right now.
 He certainly takes a lot of three pointers, and is capable of hot streaks, yet he’s also a 34% three point shooter.
 And that’s from the shorter European range.
 If you’re calling Bojan Bogdanovic a wing shooter, you might as well call Dante Jackson a wing shooter.